pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 environment by specifying a name for your new environment and the packages to include.

-Please note that in this scenario, there is going to be a base Anaconda environment with multiple packages already installed (base), but that env cannot be extended unless it’s first closed, that is why a new environment is being created from scratch.
+Please note that there is a default
+Anaconda environment with multiple packages already installed on Bridges-2 (base), but that default environment cannot be extended.
+That is why a new environment is being created from scratch.

 We recommend that you install all of the packages at the same time,